Closed-Form Beta Distribution Estimation from Sparse Statistics with Random Forest Implicit Regularization: Distribution recovery from limited statistics

 \end{enumerate}

-These metrics evaluate each feature’s ability to differentiate between acts, with larger distances indicating better separability and more distinct economic signatures.
-The estimated parameters, \(\alpha_i\) and \(\beta_i\) can enhance predictive power, often improving Random Forest accuracy.
-For example, Drake and Olivia Rodrigo are well-known pop artists.
-In Figure~\ref{fig:kde_alpha_beta_params}, the KDEs for each feature and performer show that the calculated \(\alpha_i\) exhibits a more distinct distribution than all of the original features, as reflected in both Hellinger and JS distances.
+These distances score each feature’s ability to separate acts.
+The estimated parameters $\alpha_i$ and $\beta_i$ often improve Random Forest accuracy by sharpening separability.
+For example, in Fig.~\ref{fig:kde_alpha_beta_params} comparing Drake and Olivia Rodrigo, the KDEs show $\alpha_i$ is more distinctive than the original features, which is reflected in both Hellinger and JS.

-While Dempster et al.~\cite{dempster2024quant} leverage a rich set of quantile features extracted from raw data, our approach compensates for the lack of complete observations by using summary statistics to compute \(\alpha_i\) and \(\beta_i\).
-Krishnamoorthy’s discussion~\cite{krishnamoorthy2016handbook} of Beta parameters similarly emphasizes the role of shape parameters in capturing subtle distributional differences, an insight that translates well here, where these shape and skew measures both contribute to and are validated by classification.
+While \citep{dempster2024quant} extract many quantiles from raw data, our setting uses summary statistics to compute $\alpha_i$ and $\beta_i$.
+Krishnamoorthy’s discussion~\citep{krishnamoorthy2016handbook} emphasizes how beta shape parameters capture subtle differences.
+Here those shape and skew measures both aid classification and are validated by it.

-Note that our use of the Jensen-Shannon distance in this section serves a different purpose than in Section~\ref{sec:theoretical_bounds}, where it is employed to derive formal bounds on distributional convergence.
-Here, it is used empirically to compare density profiles across artists.
+Our use of the Jensen-Shannon distance here differs from Sect.~\ref{sec:theoretical_bounds}, where it supports formal bounds on convergence.
+In this subsection it is an empirical tool for comparing feature-density profiles across artists.